-If you’ve recently welcomed a new puppy or dog into your life, you might have questions about having your pet spayed or neutered.
-Below are answers to some of the questions many people have about these common surgeries for dogs.
+If you’ve recently welcomed a new puppy or dog into your life, you might be wondering whether you should have your canine companion spayed or neutered.
+Below are answers to some of the most common questions people have about these surgeries.

 What is the difference between spay and neuter?